eltuck/Resources/README.md

   * More than a press release (Videos): https://theincidentaleconomist.com/wordpress/a-press-release-is-not-enough-videos/
 * Working with the media
   * http://senseaboutscienceusa.org/media-guide-for-scientists/
+* Writing for lay outlets
+  * For "The Conversation" (slides, Chang and Czuhajewski): https://www.slideshare.net/cczuhajewski/writing-for-the-conversation-106342981
 * Writing help
   * Lots of resources from Purdue: https://owl.purdue.edu/owl/purdue_owl.html
 * Reference software